 "I got some business to do.
 Nothing to do with you."

 They didn't come back to the bar either.

 That was New York 1979 and it was the end of an era.
 Jack Flood stayed up in Harlem.
 Marvin was shot dead in a basement.
 I moved to Paris.

 Soul was dying and somehow people stopped listening by 1980.
 Disco didn't like live music, but James Brown kept it up and in 1982 he appeared in Hamburg Germany to 200 people.
 I was with a black pimp called Nigger Cali.

 Almost as tough as Jack Flood.

-The show nocked me dead and within the year he appeared in ROCKY IV singing LIVING IN AMERICA and he never went out of style again.
+The show knocked me dead and within the year he appeared in ROCKY IV singing LIVING IN AMERICA and he never went out of style again.
 Everyone wanted to be James.

 "Get up off that thing."